 Having been a teacher for a few years, controlling unruly, testosterone-fuelled males is nothing new to me.
 However, the age reversal with which this is taking place most certainly is new!
 Be that as it may, no challenge is too great for someone that had to convince 13 year olds that Tudor fashion could be an interesting topic.
 Probably.

 Swooping in like Joe Wicks with better hair, I’m determined to get things ship-shape over here (excuse the pun)!
 As the sun rose, the Hejira’s first HIIT class took off with great zeal on the Valletta quayside.
 As the cool morning air passed over me I heard rapid movement behind me and turned around, expecting to see our gallant captain beginning his ascribed sprint training.
-Having claimed to have taught Ollie everything he knows about dynamic movement on the rugby field, I was expecting explosive and powerful motions akin to a more nimble James Haskell.
+Having claimed to have taught Ollie (his son) everything he knows about dynamic movement on the rugby field, I was expecting explosive and powerful motions akin to a more nimble James Haskell.
 And it’s true, Nick outdid himself.
 With dancing feet, he scampered below deck, hurdling the storm doors in the process – all the while muttering something about an emergency bit of cleaning that needed to be attended…immediately!

 Never fear readers, this personal trainer won’t give up without a fight and as my workout drew to a close Nick (urgent cleaning errand presumably completed), was busy tucking into some granola with a thing called a blueberry on top.
 Small victories, baby steps, call it what you will – if I can convince this unruly lot that hops or grape in liquid form don’t count towards your five-a-day then my job here is done… I think I’ve got my work cut out, should probably get to it!
 Over and out.